-We are currently accepting applications for the
+We are accepting applications for the 2020-21 school year.

 Harvest Ridge Cooperative Charter School is public, tuition-free charter school open to all.
 We have a diverse population, and students are accepted without entrance criteria.
 Harvest Ridge provides an engaging and hands on academic curriculum, focusing on experiential learning.